NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-65.md

 After ascertaining He Yiming’s strength, Xu Yuchang’s tried to probe the former’s native place.

 He Yiming naturally understood the latter’s intention.
-Confirming whether an individual named Xiao Qin lived in a specific area of Tai Chong county posed no problem to Xu family with However, this would mean a delay of at least a month.
+Confirming whether an individual named Xiao Qin lived in a specific area of Tai Chong county posed no problem to Xu family with the strength they had their disposal.
+However, this would mean a delay of at least a month.

 And by that time, He Yiming would be long gone according to his plans.